Financing Available! We have financing options available for your next project. Learn more →

 Get Your FREE Quote Today!

-Frequently Asked Questions You Should Know
+Common Frequently Asked Questions

-What exactly is a concrete footer, and why does it matter for the foundation of my home?
+What does a concrete footer do, and why does it matter for my foundation?

 A concrete footer is the load-bearing base that spreads a structure’s weight into the soil.
 Properly sized footings prevent uneven settling and structural damage.
 Anchored Construction & Restoration explains that a well-built footer protects walls, slabs, and posts by providing stable support suited to local soil and load conditions in East Tennessee.